-talentReef (formerly JobApp) is the No. 1 provider for social recruiting and talent management systems, specifically built for the hourly workforce.
+talentReef is the No. 1 provider for social recruiting and talent management systems, specifically built for the hourly workforce.
+Funded by VC from silicon valley, but with a main office in Denver, they were torn between choosing an agency partner in CA or CO.
+After initial discussions that surpassed all other agencies they interviewed, the decision was made to choose NEWMEDIA as their Denver digital marketing agency to handle the full-service branding, website design and development project from end to end.
 As the market leader with more than 50,000 sites under contract, including the world’s best known and best run brands, the company streamlines how fast-paced operators find, hire, train, and manage their most valuable asset—talent.
 The company’s mobile-optimized HR platform (social recruiting, ATS, onboarding, training and development, performance management, and analytics) is transforming the way Millennials are connecting on-demand with employers globally.

 Below are two screenshots of the two separate websites before the NEWMEDIA team started work on rebranding and website design.